ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

 sudo apt install ros-$ROS_DISTRO-xacro
 ```

 Next, create a directory for your project, initialize a ROS 2 workspace and give your robot a name.
-For ours, we’ll be calling it `sam_bot`.
+For ours, we'll be calling it `sam_bot`.

 ```shell
 ros2 pkg create --build-type ament_cmake sam_bot_description